 - 2. Examinations, quizzes, homework sets, and projects which demonstrate integration of quantitative and written logic, and analytical and critical thinking skills. - 3.
 Written work, e.g., term papers, essays, position papers, etc. to demonstrate scholarly knowledge, research capability and awareness of contemporary issues in the field.
 Students are expected to understand the departmental "Guidelines for Research Papers" provided to them with relevant course syllabi. - 4.
 Class presentations, discussions and debates to demonstrate verbal skills and technological competence, to communicate reasoned point of view, and engage in collaborative practices in the classroom. - 5.
 Performance in internships: Internships are administered in all 4 years of study, Freshman through Senior year.
 Interns' written work (e.g., paper, journal, project, etc.) and on-site sponsor ratings are indicators of achievement. - 6.
 Comprehensive Exam: A six hour written examination (given in two separate three-hour sessions) is taken in the spring semester of the senior year.
-Questions and problems on the exam, test material from the core foundation courses that all majors take and evaluate the basic skills necessary for college level study of the field. - 7.
-Senior Thesis Project: All students in the major conduct an independent project under the guidance of an economics and management faculty as required under Senior Seminar course demonstrating original research, estimation of results and their analysis, and reaching policy implications. - 8.
-Oral Presentation: All students are required to present their senior thesis work to the Wells community. - 9.
+The comprehensive questions and problems are drawn from all required courses and successful completion of the exam indicates that students have mastered a wide and diverse range of courses with technical precision.
+Students who have gone on to graduate school tell us that the level of preparation necessary for the comprehensives gives them an advantage in their graduate studies. - 7.
+Senior Thesis Project: All students in the major conduct an independent project under the guidance of an economics and management faculty as required under Senior Seminar course (ECON 402) demonstrating original research, application of theories and models, estimation of results and their analysis, and reaching policy implications.
+Students must utilize professional journals as part of their research and writing, not just textbooks and websites. - 8.
+Oral Presentation: All students are required to present their senior thesis work once in class (ECON 402) and once in public to the Wells community.
+They are also required to take questions and criticisms in public.
+Being prepared to "think on one's feet" in public is an essential skill for the professional world of business as well as post-graduate academic pursuits. - 9.
 Performance of students after graduation: job placement and graduate school placement rates.